Turkish prosecutor says Erdogan rival should be convicted, banned from politics | Politics

 Turkish prosecutor says Erdogan rival should be convicted, banned from politics

 A Turkish prosecutor requested on Friday that a court convict and impose a political ban on Istanbul Mayor Ekrem Imamoglu, a popular rival of President Tayyip Erdogan, for insulting public officials, but the case was adjourned to December.
-The court adjourned the case to evaluate the defence lawyer's request that the judge be recused.
+A main opposition presidential candidate has not yet been chosen.
+Imamoglu narrowly won the municipal election in March 2019 over Erdogan's ruling AK Party candidate.

 - Country: